Elmo Zumwalt

 Elmo Russell "Bud" Zumwalt Jr. (November 29, 1920 – January 2, 2000) was a United States Navy officer and the youngest person to serve as Chief of Naval Operations.
 As an admiral and later the 19th Chief of Naval Operations, Zumwalt played a major role in United States military history, especially during the Vietnam War.
 A decorated war veteran, Zumwalt reformed United States Navy personnel policies in an effort to improve enlisted life and ease racial tensions.
 After he retired from a 32-year navy career, he launched an unsuccessful campaign for the United States Senate.

 Early life and education

 Zumwalt was born in San Francisco, California, the son of Elmo Russell Zumwalt, and his wife, Frances Pearl (née Frank) Zumwalt, both country doctors.
 Frances was raised Jewish, the daughter of Julius and Sarah Frank of Burlington, Vermont.
-His family moved to Los Angeles, California, where he grew up.
+His family moved to Tulare, California, where he grew up.
 She became estranged from her parents for marrying outside the faith, as the Zumwalts were Christians.

 Zumwalt, an Eagle Scout and recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America, attended Tulare Union High School in Tulare, California, where he became the valedictorian, and Rutherford Preparatory School in Long Beach, California.